Colo-Colo

 Logo

-Colo-Colo logoThe face on the crest depict Colocolo, a tribal chief of Mapuche (indigenous peoples of the Americas), and an important person in the war against the colonial Spaniards in the 16th century.
+Colo-Colo logoThe face on the crest depicts Colocolo, a tribal chief of Mapuche (indigenous peoples of the Americas), and an important person in the war against the colonial Spaniards in the 16th century.
 The white bandana and the black hair of Colocolo match the team's colors.

 Trivia